 Note, I was morally conflicted on going to Brunei for a bunch of reasons, which I’ll outline at the end of this point.

 Take a short trip through Brunei.
 Start in the capital, Bandar Seri Begawan (BSB), where there’s impressive mosques.
+The Brunei architecture is stunning!
 Next, stroll through Kampung Ayer, an entire village on stilts.
 If you have more time, plan a rainforest visit too!

 Brunei architecture photo tour